cytoscape/cytoscape.js-edgehandles/README.md

   stop: function( sourceNode ) {
     // fired when edgehandles interaction is stopped (either complete with added edges or incomplete) },
-  cancel: function( sourceNode, renderedPosition ){
+  cancel: function( sourceNode, renderedPosition, invalidTarget ){
-    // fired when edgehandles are cancelled ( incomplete - nothing has been added ) - renderedPosition is where the edgehandle was released
+    // fired when edgehandles are cancelled ( incomplete - nothing has been added ) - renderedPosition is where the edgehandle was released, invalidTarget is
+        // a collection on which the handle was released, but which for other reasons (loopAllowed | edgeType) is an invalid target
   }
 };